ChristianMarzahl/EIPH_WSI/README.md

 ## Real deep learning can generalise to more than one species: A Comparative Three Species Whole Slide Image Dataset

-For details, please visit the [SREP](SDATA) section of this repository.
+For details, please visit the [SDATA](SDATA) section of this repository.

 ![OVerview](SDATA/Paper/Overview.svg)